Netherlands · tool

 Hostels, street food, public transit

-Hostel dorm or a budget-friendly Airbnb outside the city center.
+Hostel dorm bed or a budget-friendly Airbnb room outside the city center.

-Street food, market snacks, and simple meals from bakeries or casual eateries.
+Street food, market snacks, and groceries for self-catering.

-Free walking tours, exploring parks, visiting markets, and affordable museums.
+Free walking tours, exploring parks, visiting markets, and select free museum days.

 Mid-range